Flutterwave/Angular-v3/README.md

 ![npm](https://img.shields.io/npm/dt/flutterwave-angular-v3)
 ![NPM](https://img.shields.io/npm/l/flutterwave-angular-v3)

-<a id="about"></a>

 ## Introduction

-The Angular SDK helps you create seamless payment experiences in your Angular mobile/web app.
+The Angular SDK helps you create seamless payment experiences in your Angular mobile or web app.
 By connecting to our modal, you can start collecting payment in no time.

 Available features include: